lrspeiser/DensityDependentMetricModel/tariff/researchpaper.md

 ## Methods: Supernovae (Pantheon+) and BAO (shape-only)

 ### Supernovae (Pantheon+)
-We use the Pantheon+SH0ES distance-modulus table and its full STAT+SYS covariance C. For a model prediction μ_model(z), we analytically marginalize over a constant offset a (the absolute magnitude M_B, or equivalently H_0) by minimizing
+We use the Pantheon+SH0ES distance-modulus table and its full STAT+SYS covariance C (loaded from the release .cov; see tariff/data/README_DATA.md for file paths).
+For a model prediction μ_model(z), we analytically marginalize over a constant offset a (the absolute magnitude M_B, or equivalently H_0) by minimizing

 $$
 \chi^2(a)=\bigl(\mu_{\rm model}+a\,\mathbf{1}-\mu_{\rm data}\bigr)^{\!\top} C^{-1} \bigl(\mu_{\rm model}+a\,\mathbf{1}-\mu_{\rm data}\bigr),